Iazyges: Etymology

-The Iazyges' name was Latinized as Iazyges Metanastae (Ἰάζυγες Μετανάσται) or Jazyges, or sometimes as Iaxamatae.
+The Iazyges' name was Latinized as Iazyges Metanastae (Ἰάζυγες Μετανάσται) or Jazyges.
 Their name was also occasionally spelled as Iazuges.
-Several corruptions of their name, such as Jazamatae, Iasidae, Latiges, and Cizyges, existed.
+Several corruptions of their name, such as Iasidae, Latiges, and Cizyges, existed.
 Other modern English forms of their name are Iazyigs, Iazygians, Iasians, and Yazigs.
 The root of the name may be Proto-Iranian *yaz-, "to sacrifice", perhaps indicating a caste or tribe specializing in religious sacrifices.

 According to Peter Edmund Laurent, a 19th-century French classical scholar, the Iazyges Metanastæ, a warlike Sarmatian race, which had migrated during the reign of the Roman Emperor Claudius, and therefore received the name of "Metanastæ", resided in the mountains west of the Theiss (Tisza) and east of the Gran (Hron) and Danube.
 The Greek Metanastæ (Μετανάσται) means "migrants".
 The united Scythians and Sarmatæ called themselves Iazyges, which Laurent connected with Old Church Slavonic ѩзꙑкъ (językŭ, "tongue, language, people").

+The name Iazyges is generally connected with that of the Iaxamatae, a tribe of the Sea of Azov region attested from around 500 BC, whose name appears in the ancient sources in many variant forms: Ixibatai in Hecataeus of Miletus and Iazabatai in Ephorus, both preserved by Stephanus of Byzantium; Ixomatai in Polyaenus; Iazamatai in Pseudo-Scymnus and the anonymous Periplus of the Euxine Sea; Iaxamatae in Pomponius Mela and Ptolemy; and Exomatae in Valerius Flaccus.
+Karl Müllenhoff regarded Iazyges as a later form of the same name, and the identification of the two tribes has been accepted by scholars including Ellis Minns, Michael Rostovtzeff, and Tadeusz Sulimirski.